-The motion picture association would not allow the the name "Fockers" to be on posters or part of the main title unless they could prove somewhere in America that there was in fact someone with the real last name "Focker".
-Apparently they found it, because the movie was granted the name "Meet the Fockers" by the MPAA.
+The MPAA would not allow the name "Fockers" to be on posters, or part of the main title for the movie, unless the filmmakers could prove that somewhere in America that there was someone with the real last name of "Focker".
+Apparently, they found somebody, because the movie was granted the name "Meet the Fockers" by the MPAA.

 Bernie (Dustin Hoffman) says he has heard that Jack (Robert De Niro) is a "Tom Collins" man.
 "Tom Collins", as well as being the name of a cocktail, is the alias Sam "Ace" Rothstein (Robert De Niro) used at the bank in Casino (1995).